jennifer-magpantay/watchlab/README.md

 ## Goals

-Develop a rensposive landing page based on desing provide.
+Develop a rensposive landing page based on desing provided.

 ## Status

 Finished.

+## Considerations

+- The slider at the intro section is displayed only in the laptop version, avoiding over content in small screens and keeping the clean design of the page;
+- A second version of the landing page would surely consider contrast for most of the texts, making sure it is 100% readable for all types of visitors.

 ## Run locally